oldcai/blog/source/_posts/ai/pytorch-train-MNIST-with-gpu-on-mac.md

 ## Show Me the Code

 This demo uses PyTorch to build a handwriting recognition model.
-This code uses the MNIST dataset, which consists of images of handwritten digits, and trains a convolutional neural network (CNN) to classify the images.
+It also uses the MNIST dataset, which consists of images of handwritten digits, and trains a convolutional neural network (CNN) to classify the images.

 ```
 import torch